Energy Storage Rebates

 - Tier 2 systems not on the ConnectedSolutions list must meet UL 9540 (with UL 9540A testing), UL 1741, and IEEE 1547 certification requirements and be able to provide 15-minute interval data.

-- The executed installation agreement must be dated on or after the program launch date of April 10th.
+- The executed installation agreement and interconnection application must be dated on or after the program launch date of April 10th.

 - Demand-response participation is required when programs are available from your electric utility.